04emiir/coding-exercise/README.md

 Then, double-click **index.html** file and test it.

 Maybe you are to lazy to download it?
 You can also click here <https://emiliowebdev.github.io/coding-exercise/>
-and test it thank to GutHub Pages.
+and test it (thanks to GitHub Pages)